pace-neutrons/Horace/documentation/user_docs/docs/manual/Plotting.rst

    xycursor

 You then left click the mouse on a position in a figure, and the x and y values are printed in the Matlab window.
 You can do this multiple times.
 To turn off the cursor, hit the carriage return key.

-Alternatively, to use a cursor to select x and y values and print them in the Matlab command window or save to arrays, type
+Alternatively, to use a cursor to click to select x and y values and print them in the Matlab command window or save them to arrays, type

 ::

    xyselect

-   [x,y]=xyselect
+   [x, y] = xyselect

 Keeping plots
 =============

 To store a figure in your current session (i.e. so that the next plot you make opens in a new window, with the current plot preserved), type

 ::

    keep_figure

-If you have multiple figures open and you wish to alter one of them (e.g. by appending a line or more data to it)that has been kept using the above command, click on it and then type
+If you have multiple figures open and you wish to alter one of them (e.g. by appending a line or more data to it) that has been kept using the above command, click on it and then type

 ::

    make_current

 Note that both of these options are also available in drop-down menus in the figures windows themselves.

 One dimensional plots
 ---------------------

 In the following the object being plotted can be a single sqw or dnd object, or an array of objects.

 dd (draw data)
 ==============

 Plotting command for 1-dimensional objects only, plotting markers, errorbars, and connecting lines.
 Any existing 1-dimensional figure window is cleared before plotting i.e. existing data is not overplotted.
 If you use this command and the current figure window does not correspond to a 1-dimensional object, then a new figure window will be created.

 ::